DrStormWalker/comb/README.md

 ## About

 CoMB is implemented through the use of evdev a generic input device interface that generalizes inputs from different drivers.

-CoMB uses Rust's [mio](https://github.com/tokio-rs/mio) library to allow for non-blocking access to the evdev devices.
+CoMB uses Rust's [tokio](https://github.com/tokio-rs/tokio) library to allow for non-blocking access to the evdev devices.
+One can opt to use Rust's [mio](https://github.com/tokio-rs/mio) library instead by disabling default features, however this will limit the amount features that are enabled.

 ## Features